solvvy/mobile-integration/Webview-instructions.md

 Make sure you use the exact name: `name: "supportOptionHandler"` because that is what Solvvy will call when a support option is clicked by the user.

-6. The final version of the `ViewController.swift` should look like this:
+6. Now your `ViewController.swift` should look like this:
 ```swift
 import UIKit
 import WebKit